Universal Studios Hollywood is a film studio and a movie-based theme park that attracts almost 10 million visitors annually.

 Address: 100 Universal City Plaza, Universal City, CA 91608.
 Get Directions

-Getting to the Studios by Metro
+To the Studios by Metro

 Universal City/Studio City is the closest Subway station to Universal Studios in Los Angeles.